LikvidJozsi/GitegyletAmoeba/README.md

 - training the learning agent using these samples
 - evaluating the new agent version using an Evaluator.
 This Evaluator may calculate many metrics, for example winrate against certain other agents, or the [Élő score](https://en.wikipedia.org/wiki/Elo_rating_system) of the agent providing a scalar value describing the performance of the system.

+# Document

+During the project work we prepared a [report](document.pdf) on our system design and results.

 # Usage

 To start a basic learning process we need to decide on some basic parameters: